gravitational/teleport/rfd/00XY-session-locking.md

 + `SessionLockWatcher`: a `types.Watcher` detecting additional puts or deletes of `SessionLock`s pertaining to the current session.

-The developed logic should work with all the proxies that already make use of `DisconnectExpiredCert`, i.e. SSH, k8s and DB.
+The developed logic should work with every protocol that makes use of `srv.Monitor`: SSH, k8s and DB.

 ### Replicating to trusted clusters